 Local food.
 Whole Food.

-I feel like these words gets thrown around a lot these days and I think in good reason.
+I feel like these words get thrown around a lot these days and I think for good reason.

 I have a favorite gourmet food shop in my town, that is quaint, and the owner Dave, makes the most delicious food (Dave has cooked with Julia Child.
 I did just say Julia Child!).
 Not only do I buy food from him, but I attend his cooking classes whenever possible.
 He is a wonderful cook that not only shows you how to make a recipe but tells you all of his tips & tricks.
 Dave also has a passion for local food and stresses the importance of trying to stay away from processed food.
 You are what you eat right?
 I believe this to be true.
 I recently saw this on Pinterest and thought it was worth sharing….